JeroenVanB/LAMAS/docs/index.md

 #### Points

 The aim of the game is to get the most points.
 Points can be obtained by winning tricks and (most importantly) correctly guessing how many tricks the player himself will take in a round.
 If the player correctly guesses the total number of tricks he has taken, he will receive two points for each trick taken, with a 10 points bonus.
-A special reward is given to players if they correctly guess taking 0 tricks, in rounds with 6 or more cards.
-Here, the bonus points increase from 10 to 20.
 If the player guesses wrong, he will get two points subtracted for each trick he was off.
 The player with the most points after 15 rounds wins the game.

 #### Gameplay